aefarrell/aefarrell.github.io/_posts/2025-01-24-vessel_blowdown_ideal_gases.md

 \tau = \mathrm{const} \frac{V}{c_D A} \sqrt{ \frac{SG}{Z_0 T_0} }
 $$

 Where the constant is calculated entirely from the properties of air.
 Generally, I have found, few references describe where this constant comes from and in particular that it depends implicitly on a particular value for *k*.
-It often has unit conversions absorbed into it, for example<a href="#fn-8" class="sidenote-number"></a><span class="sidenote" id="fn-8">[Campbell](#campbell-1992), *Gas Conditioning and Processing,* 29; [VANEC](#vanec-2025), "Pressure Volume-Blowdown Time Calculation,"</span>
+It also often has unit conversions absorbed into it, for example<a href="#fn-8" class="sidenote-number"></a><span class="sidenote" id="fn-8">[Campbell](#campbell-1992), *Gas Conditioning and Processing,* 29; [VANEC](#vanec-2025), "Pressure Volume-Blowdown Time Calculation,"</span>

 $$
 t = 5.5 \frac{V}{c_D A} \sqrt{ \frac{SG}{Z_0 T_0} } \log \left( \frac{P_0}{P_a} \right)